aappddeevv/scalajs-reaction/README.md

    }
 }
 ```

+You can add a className to the div using: `div(new DivProps { className = "divClassName" })(...children...)`. `DivProps` is a non-native JS trait that
+ensure you only enter valid div props.

 ### Exporting a Component to Javascript

 If you want to use it in javascript or have a different "make" interface, define